 “When I went to New haven I left her a full fair Lady in my eyes at least the she was the fairest.
 When I returned I found her as fowl a lady as the small pox could make her, which she did take by continual attendance of her majesties most precious person (sick of the same disease) the scars of which (to her resolute discomfort) ever since have remained on her face.”

 Smallpox no longer exists anywhere in the world today thanks to the work of the English physician Edward Jenner.
-The the doctor wondered why milk maids were commonly known to have clear complexions and rarely contracted smallpox.
+The doctor wondered why milk maids had clear complexions and rarely contracted smallpox.
 During his studies Jenner developed the idea that it was contact with cowpox blisters and the pus inside them had somehow had protected milk maids.

 Jenner inoculated James in both arms that day.
 The patient developed a fever from the Cowpox and naturally felt some uneasiness.
 Scabs were then collected from a person with Smallpox and James was inoculated with them too.
 James never contracted smallpox.